 If these two criteria are met, the entity is required to allocate the variable consideration to the related performance obligations or distinct goods or services.
 The following examples illustrate how to allocate variable consideration in the transaction price (see ASC 606-10-55-270 to 55-279).

 Example: Allocating Variable Consideration to the Transaction Price

 An entity enters into a contract with Customer U for two intellectual property licenses (Licenses X and Y).
 Each license is considered a separate performance obligation.
 The standalone selling prices of License X and Y are $800 and $1,000, respectively.

 Scenario A- Variable Consideration Assigned to One Performance Obligation

 The contract states that the fixed price of License X is $800 and the price of License Y will be 3 percent of Customer U’s future sales of products that use License Y. The entity estimates the variable consideration (sales-based royalty) to be $1,000.

-The entity determines whether the variable consideration should be allocated to License Y exclusively by analyzing the two criteria above as follows:
+The entity determines the variable consideration should be allocated to License Y exclusively by analyzing the two criteria above as follows: